If you are a Telephone Coordinator and/or Directory Administrator, you can learn more about your role and Telecommunications branch services below.

 acquisition and usage.

 This handbook contains the information that you, as a Telephone Coordinator, need to assist your clients with telephone requests, services, features and telephone sets.
 It also outlines procedures as well as rental, purchase and service connection charges.

-This website is designed for you, as a Directory Administrator, to make changes and adjustments to the registry.
+This website is designed for you, as a Directory Administrator, to make changes and adjustments to the Government Telephone Directory

 This manual was compiled specifically with Directory Administrators in mind.
 It provides commonly required information and step-by-step instructions for processing changes within the Government Telephone Directory System.